 Thanks to the park’s infectious hospitality, many current hosts sought employment at Dollywood due to the warm experiences they had as guests.
 So enthralled with Dollywood, Hames moved from Connecticut to work in the park.

 “We came to Dollywood on a family vacation 18 years ago, and I fell in love with the people,” she explained.
 “After my kids grew up and moved out, I came down and fell in love again.

 “This is a family park; it was somewhere I wanted to bring my children.
 At Christmas, they say, ‘Merry Christmas.’
 It was nice to be able to come and hear that.
 It gives you a happy heart to be here.”

-Zach Sims, a 21-year-old Southern Illinois University graduate, already has worked at Dollywood an impressive eight years.
+Zach Sims, a 22-year-old Southern Illinois University graduate, already has worked at Dollywood an impressive nine years.
 As a child, Sims’ family frequently traveled from Illinois to Dollywood for family vacations.
 When he was four, Sims told his parents he wanted to own the East Tennessee theme park.
 He decided at age 12, however, the role as company president was a better idea.
 “Dolly probably wouldn’t sell it to me,” he explained to his parents at the time.